 - DHSC 804: Leadership and Professionalism (3 Credits)

 Communication skills have never been more important than in the 21st century, where professionals must balance verbal and written interactions.
 Strategic communication must align the message, the medium and the audience to help organizations achieve their goals.
-This course will explore those concepts and help students improve their communication skills, including topics such as professional writing, development of effective PowerPoint presentations, importance of active listening and evolving use of social media.
+This course will explore those concepts and help students improve their communication skills, including topics such as professional writing, development of effective PowerPoint presentations, the importance of active listening and the evolving use of social media.

 Management of Organizational Change